S6E5 'Hope is a verb with its sleeves rolled-up', with Osprey Orielle Lake 🕊️

 But that is exactly what this week's guest's work and book is all about.

-And so we are delighted to welcome Osprey Orielle Lake to The EcoSend Podcast, to bring a fresh perspective on hope for the future's and the vital role which women and indigenous cultures can play in safeguarding our planet (and our own!) future.
+And so we are delighted to welcome Osprey Orielle Lake to The EcoSend Podcast, to bring a fresh perspective on the vital role which women and indigenous cultures can play in safeguarding our planet (and our own!) future.

 So please do tune in and join us as James chatted to Osprey all about: